 The T2S turbine are decently stable headphones.
 Their on-ear design applies enough pressure on the ears so that they don't fall during casual use and moderate physical activity.
 Unfortunately, they are not made for sports and will slip off your ears during high-intensity activities like running and jumping.
 On the upside, they are wireless and will not be pulled off your head because the audio cable got hooked by something.

-The Bluedio T2S are a poor sounding pair of closed-back over-ear headphones.
 They have a poor bass that sounds overpowering and excessively boomy, a recessed and weak mid-range, and a treble that significantly lacks detail and presence.
 They are also prone to inconsistencies in their bass delivery from person to person, especially if wearing glasses.
 Additionally, they don't have an open and spacious soundstage, similar to other closed-back headphones.

 The Turbine 2 Shooting Brake isolate passively.
 This means they have no active noise cancellation and only the seal of the ear cups prevents noise from seeping into your audio.
 Disappointingly, the odd size of the ear cups creates a poor seal that not only lets a lot of ambient noise in but also leaks enough to be distracting to the people around you.